-- 6.1.1 This Draft FCA accompanies the Draft ES for the Proposed Development and has been prepared in accordance with the TAN15.
-The findings of this Draft FCA are summarised below: - Flood risk to the Proposed Development has been assessed from all potential sources, and the key flood risk to the development is from surface water and fluvial sources.
+- 6.1.1 This FCA accompanies the ES for the Proposed Development and has been prepared in accordance with the TAN15.
+The findings of this FCA are summarised below: - Flood risk to the Proposed Development has been assessed from all potential sources, and the key flood risk to the development is from surface water and fluvial sources.
 The Proposed Development is considered to be at low risk of flooding from groundwater, sewer, and artificial sources; - The Proposed Development lies almost entirely within an area of very low risk of fluvial flooding.
 The proposed access track via Farm Road and the B4246 crosses small areas of Flood Zone C2 associated with the Nant Ffrwd and Cwmsychan Brook.
-In accordance with TAN15 guidance, a Justification Test is required for this element of the development; - The proposed access track is considered to be the best available option given the lack of feasible alternatives, and therefore the Justification Test is considered to be passed; - Most of the Proposed Development is at very low risk of flooding from surface water flooding, owing to its location on a summit with minimal upstream catchment.
+In accordance with TAN15 guidance, a Justification Test is required for this element of the development.
+The proposed use of an existing access track is considered to be the best available option, and therefore the Justification Test is considered to be passed; - Most of the Proposed Development is at very low risk of flooding from surface water flooding, owing to its location on a summit with minimal upstream catchment.
 There are small areas of high surface water flood risk associated with existing ponds and depressions, and the headwaters of several watercourses that intersect the Proposed Development.
 This indicates that, for the most part, it will be surface water runoff originating from the Proposed Development which will be the primary surface water flood risk consideration; - Runoff from the Proposed Development will be managed to ensure no increase in flood risk downstream of the Proposed Development.
-A WMP for the construction phase and Detailed Drainage Design would be secured through a planning consent requirement; - For the Draft FCA, an outline approach to drainage has been identified, including indicative discharge locations (discharge to ground and if required supplemented by discharge to watercourses), discharge rates (greenfield Q{BAR}) and SuDS attenuation volumes (up to and including the 1% AEP plus 20% and 40% climate change events for the construction and operational phases respectively); - Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post-Draft ES, through liaison with BGCBC, TCBC and CCBC and by undertaking soakaway testing.
-In the case that the soakaway testing concludes that infiltration is not solely sufficient in managing runoff, and discharge to surface water is required, this will be subject to a Consent from the NRW or BGCBC/TCBC/CCBC; and - The FCA concludes that the Proposed Development, together with the proposed flood risk management measures above, would not be subject to an unacceptable level of risk, nor would there be potential increased flood risk elsewhere.
+A WMP for the construction phase and Detailed Drainage Design will be secured through the CEMP and a planning condition, respectively; - An outline approach to surface water drainage has been identified and agreed with CCBC, including indicative discharge locations (discharge to ground and if required supplemented by discharge to watercourses), discharge rates (greenfield Q{BAR}) and SuDS attenuation volumes (up to and including the 1% AEP plus 20% and 40% climate change events for the construction and operational phases respectively); - Investigation of the viability of infiltration as a means by which surface water runoff could be discharged will be undertaken post-consent, through liaison with BGCBC, TCBC and CCBC and by undertaking soakaway testing.
+In the case that the soakaway testing concludes that infiltration is not solely sufficient in managing runoff, and discharge to surface water is required, this will be subject to a Consent from the NRW or BGCBC/TCBC/CCBC; and - 6.1.2 The FCA concludes that the Proposed Development, together with the proposed flood risk management measures above, would not be subject to an unacceptable level of risk, nor would there be potential increased flood risk elsewhere.
 As such the development is acceptable on flood risk grounds and meets the aims of TAN15.